Asian-American theater: Background

-Asian-American theatre companies
+Asian-American theater companies

 East West Players (EWP) was founded in 1965 by a group of actors who wanted to fight racism in the entertainment industry by creating non-stereotypical roles for Asian Americans.
-Led by the Japanese-American actor Mako, the actors at EWP first saw theatre as a venue to showcase their talent for television and film producers and directors, but by the early 1970s, the EWP began to actively sponsor original plays by Asian Americans.
-Frank Chin, who founded the Asian American Theatre Workshop, argued that Asian-American actors needed Asian-American playwrights to create believable roles and to end dependence on the mainstream acting industry.
-Theatrical Ensemble of Asians (TEA) began in 1974 on the campus of the University of Washington, and after the founding students graduated, moved into a theatre in the International District, renaming themselves the Asian Exclusion Act.
-The theatre group moved around several locations before finding a home at the Theatre Off Jackson.
+Led by the Japanese-American actor Mako, the actors at EWP first saw theater as a venue to showcase their talent for television and film producers and directors, but by the early 1970s, the EWP began to actively sponsor original plays by Asian Americans.
+Frank Chin, who founded the Asian American theater Workshop, argued that Asian-American actors needed Asian-American playwrights to create believable roles and to end dependence on the mainstream acting industry.
+Theatrical Ensemble of Asians (TEA) began in 1974 on the campus of the University of Washington, and after the founding students graduated, moved into a theater in the International District, renaming themselves the Asian Exclusion Act.
+The theater group moved around several locations before finding a home at the Theatre Off Jackson.
 It was late renamed again as the Northwest Asian American Theatre (NWAAT).

 In addition to acting and playwriting, NWAAT emphasized community activism and became a cultural center for Asian Americans in Seattle; many of the plays they performed were directly targeted at expressing the painful history of discrimination Asian-Americans in America suffered after the Chinese Exclusion Act.
-Pan Asian Repertory Theatre (Pan Asian Rep), on the other hand, emerged as part of Off-Off-Broadway theatre in 1978.
+Pan Asian Repertory Theatre (Pan Asian Rep), on the other hand, emerged as part of off-off-Broadway theater in 1978.
 Founded by Tisa Chang, Pan Asian Rep became the representative Asian-American theatre company in New York City and introduced Asian-American plays to the East Coast audiences.
-In the 1980s and 1990s, Asian-American theatre companies were founded with more diverse purposes and styles.
+In the 1980s and 1990s, Asian-American theater companies were founded with more diverse purposes and styles.
 Companies such as Ma-Yi Theater Company (New York City) focus on producing new, original plays, as did the now-defunct Lodestone Theatre Ensemble (Los Angeles, 1999-2009).
 Others companies' agendas departed greatly from the original four: National Asian American Theatre Company (NAATCO) in New York City, for instance, stages canonized Western plays with all Asian cast and Theater Mu in Saint Paul incorporates Asian theatrical styles to specifically cater to local audiences.

-Now, there are many Asian American theatre companies, located in 13 states, including Oregon and Texas.
-In New York City, alone, 12 theatre companies have slowly become more recognized and featured.
+Now, there are many Asian American theater companies, located in 13 states, including Oregon and Texas.
+In New York City, alone, 12 theater companies have slowly become more recognized and featured.